 There are two primary categories of lung cancer, non-small cell and small-cell.
 Non-small cell

-lung cancer is the most common form, and accounts for up to 85% of all cases.
+lung cancer is the most common form, accounting for up to 85% of all cases.
 Sadly, over half of all cases of diagnosed lung cancer, are already in the advanced stages.
 Symptoms include:

 Shortness of breath